When it’s time to buy, sell, or insure a camper, trying to figure out how much your RV is worth is a common dilemma.

 RVs are often a challenge to value because there are so many thousands of combinations of brands, models, and floor plans that alter how much they are worth to the pool of prospective buyers.

-On top of all that, the majority of RV owners will alter their camper to suit their needs or taste, which changes the value even further.
+On top of all that, the majority of RV owners will alter their camper to suit their needs or tastes, which changes the value even further.

-Some people invest a good deal of money to make RV improvements that a new owner will appreciate such as a:
+Some people invest a good deal of money to make RV improvements that a new owner will appreciate, such as:

 But changes can go the other way and lower the RV’s value to customers, such as by: